FM Dojo — User Guide

 Restore Backup

 Restore Backup lets you replace a live FileMaker database with a backup copy — directly from your server — without touching the file system manually.
-Open any server in FMS Admin and go to the Backups tab.
+Open any server in Admin and go to the Backups tab.
 FM Dojo scans your server's backup directories over SSH and lists every .fmp12 backup file with its size and modification date.

 Browsing backup files